How to Raise Pool Alkalinity: Complete Step-by-Step Guide

 Before adding any chemicals, you need an accurate baseline reading.
 Use a reliable test kit like the Taylor K-2006C or a quality digital tester.
 Pool store test strips are notoriously unreliable for alkalinity readings.
 Test your water in the morning before the sun affects the chemistry, and ensure your hands are clean to avoid contaminating the sample.

-If your alkalinity is below 80 ppm (or 60 ppm for salt water pools), you'll need to raise it.
+If your alkalinity is below 80 ppm, you'll need to raise it.
 Calculate the difference between your current level and target level to determine how much sodium bicarbonate to add.

 Calculating Sodium Bicarbonate Dosage